johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/study_material/material/dynamic_analysis/testing.md

 "Tests: Your Life Insurance!"
 Tests are essential for software engineering activities.
 They can help you:
-1. to reveal unwanted side effects of refactoring
+1. to reveal unwanted side effects of changing the code
 2. to understand the inner workings of a system.